-They each had a special understanding of the posture they needed to hold at certain stages of the lifecycle of their organisation or country they were leading.
+They each had a special understanding of the posture they needed to hold at certain stages of the lifecycle of their organization or country they were leading.

-As organisations grow, they can only grow as far as their leaders have the capacity to lead them.
+As organizations grow, they can only grow as far as their leaders have the capacity to lead them.

-The primary ceiling of growth in your organisation is your ability to lead.
+The primary ceiling of growth in your organization is your ability to lead.

 That’s why the old saying is true, “everybody wins when a leader gets better”.

-As the organisation matures up the leadership curve it needs to break through stages of growth.
+As the organization matures up the leadership curve it needs to break through stages of growth.
 They can only do this by leaders breaking through their own stages of leadership development.